 Are slot machines “rigged” in casinos?

-The quick answer to this question is no. Players must realize, however, that slot machines feature a house edge.
+The quick answer to this question is no. Players must realize, however, that slot machines are not rigged and feature a house edge.
 The games pay out a certain amount back to players while the casino keeps a certain amount for itself.

 Do slot machines pay out less on the weekends?